odoo/documentation/content/administration/upgrade.rst

            - A `dump.sql` file containing the upgraded database
            - A `filestore` folder containing files extracted from in-database records into attachments (if there are any) and new standard Odoo files from the targeted Odoo version (e.g., new images, icons, payment provider's logos, etc.).
-This folder be merged with the production filestore to get the full upgraded filestore.
+             This is the folder that should be merged with the production filestore in order to get the full upgraded filestore.

 .. note::
    You can request multiple test databases if you wish to test an upgrade more than once.